joelclermont/kendo-docs/howto/use-the-datasource-component.md

 > To learn more about the capabilities of the DataSource, make sure to check out its [API reference](http://docs.kendoui.com/api/framework/datasource) or [demos](http://demos.kendoui.com/web/datasource/index.html).

-## Creating a Local DataSource
+## Creating a DataSource for Local Data

-Creating a DataSource to local data is simple:
+Creating a DataSource for local data is simple:

 	var movies = [
 		{ title: "Star Wars: A New Hope", year: 1977 },